Survivor Series (2007): Main event matches

 The sixth match was Randy Orton defending the WWE Championship against Shawn Michaels.
-In the match, Michaels was banned from using "Sweet Chin Music", while Orton was unable to get disqualified, and if either man broke those stipulations they would have lost the match.
+In the match, Michaels was banned from using "Sweet Chin Music", and if Orton got disqualified, he would lose the title.
+Had Michaels used Sweet Chin Music, he would have never been allowed to challenge for the title again as long as Orton was champion.
 Michaels attempted various submission moves, such as the Sharpshooter, Crossface, and ankle lock.
 Eventually, Michaels attempted to perform Sweet Chin Music but to prevent himself from losing the match, he stopped, which then allowed Orton to perform an RKO to retain the WWE Championship.

 The main event was Batista defending the World Heavyweight Championship against The Undertaker in a Hell in a Cell match.
-At one point, Batista performed a Batista Bomb through a table on Undertaker for a near-fall.
+At one point, Batista performed a Batista Bomb through a table on The Undertaker for a near-fall.
 The Undertaker then performed a Tombstone Piledriver on Batista for a near-fall.
 The Undertaker then performed another Tombstone Piledriver on top of the steel steps and pinned Batista, but as the referee counted the pin, Edge, dressed as a cameraman, pulled the referee out of the ring, and hit The Undertaker with the camera he was holding and then positioned Undertaker's head on top of the steel steps.
 Edge then slammed a folding chair onto The Undertaker's head.
 While the referee re-entered the ring, Edge dragged Batista onto The Undertaker, and as a result, Batista pinned The Undertaker to retain the World Heavyweight Championship.
 After the match, Edge came back into the ring and hit The Undertaker with a chair as he was sitting up.